A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Results

 \subsection{SAX J1806.5--2215}

 We observed SAX1806 in the $K_\mathrm{s}$ waveband on March 23, 2011 during the ongoing X-ray outburst of the source, shown in Figure 4.
 The best measured {\it Chandra} X-ray position of the source is marked in the figure with the corresponding 0$\farcs$6 error circle.
-In our observations, we detected one NIR star at RA, Dec (J2000) = 18$^\mathrm{h}$ 06$^\mathrm{m}$ 32$\fs$17, --22$^\circ$ 14$^{\prime}$ 17$\farcs$32, with an error circle of 0$\farcs$03 and 0$\farcs$05 in X and Y coordinates, consistent with the {\it Chandra} position of the source with a $K$ magnitude of 17.21 $\pm$ 0.04 mag.
-We note that this magnitude differs by 0.2 mag as compared to the previous reporting of our observations \citep{Kaur2011ATel3268} and we believe this could be related to the calibration of the observations which was done with respect to the 2MASS during the previous analysis and UKIRT observations in this paper.
+In our observations, we detected one NIR star at RA, Dec (J2000) = 18$^\mathrm{h}$ 06$^\mathrm{m}$ 32$\fs$17, --22$^\circ$ 14$^{\prime}$ 17$\farcs$32, with an error circle of 0$\farcs$03 and 0$\farcs$05 in X and Y coordinates, consistent with the {\it Chandra} position of the source with a $K$ magnitude of 17.25 $\pm$ 0.03 mag.
+We note that this magnitude differs by 0.4 mag as compared to the previous reporting of our observations \citep{Kaur2011ATel3268} and we believe this could be related to the calibration of the observations which was done with respect to the 2MASS during the previous analysis but with respect to the UKIRT observations in the analysis reported in this paper.
 Also it could be due to the zero-point calculations which are better constrained from the UKIRT observations.

 The source field was also observed during quiescence on July 23, 2006 in the NIR $K$ band using the UKIRT telescope as a part of the UKIDSS Galactic plane survey but was not detected during these observations.
-The self calibration of UKIRT $K$ band image gave a limiting magnitude of 18.2 mag.
-This implies that during outburst the source got brighter by at least 1 magnitude.
+The self calibration of the UKIRT $K$ band image gave an upper limit of 18.2 mag.
+This suggests that the detected NIR star was brighter by almost a magnitude during the WIYN observations taken during the outburst.

 The N$_{\mathrm{H}}$ of the source from the X-ray spectral fit is 4 times larger than the Galactic N$_{\mathrm{H}}$ measured in the direction of the source.
 Similar to XMM1747, the extinction is measured using both N$_{\mathrm{H}}$ and the extinction corrected magnitudes thus obtained are listed in Table 2.
-Assuming that the quiescence magnitude of the source is 18.2 mag or fainter in $K$ band, we estimate a companion star to be of spectral type F or later.
+Assuming that the quiescence magnitude of the source is 18.2 mag or fainter in $K$ band, we estimate the companion star to be of spectral type K or later.